haideralipunjabi/blog-haideralipunjabi/content/posts/dragon-ball-scouter-font.md

 +++
 date = "2019-07-26T19:00:00+05:30"
 draft = true
-images = []
+images = ["/uploads/og_dbsfontpost.png"]
 other_blogs = []
-tags = ["font", "design", "dragon-ball", "dbz"] title = "Dragon Ball Scouter Font -"
+tags = ["font", "design", "dragon-ball", "dbz"] title = "Making Dragon Ball Scouter Font"

 +++
 ### Background

 I have been a huge Dragon Ball fan since I was a kid.
 After Dragon Ball Super's release in 2015, I joined the [r/dbz](https://www.reddit.com/r/dbz/) subreddit to keep in touch with everything DBZ.

 Dragon Ball Super: Broly, the latest movie in the franchise, expanded upon the Saiyan History and as a result, it was the first time in Dragon Ball history that Scouters were seen in such high quality.
 Kudos to the people who worked on making Scouter Language decipherable instead of some random gibberish.